dzzlr/absa-tourism/README.md

 # Aspect-Based Sentiment Analysis of Tourist Review

 ## Overview
+This repository for modelling and deploying NLP Model especially on Text Classification.

+## NLP Tasks
-This a repository for modelling and deploying NLP Model especially on Aspect-Based Sentiment Analysis of Tourist Review.
-The NLP Model provide 3 aspects of tourist review that are `['accessibility', 'facility', 'activity']`.
-Model that I used is XGBoost with TF-IDF.
+### Aspect-Based Sentiment Analysis of Tourist Reviews using XGBoost
+- The NLP Model provide 3 aspects of tourist review that are `['accessibility', 'facility', 'activity']`.

-## Model
 - XGBoost Model was created by [alfianmf](https://github.com/alfianmf)

+### Text Classification of News Title using SVM
+- The NLP Model provide 7 categories of news title that are `['finance', 'food', 'health', 'inet', 'oto', 'sport', 'travel']`.

 ## Requirements
 - nltk 3.7